AymanDasa/stc_istatment/README.md

 # Description
 This Python script is designed to perform data processing tasks on a CSV files named "*.csv".
 It utilizes the pandas library for data manipulation.
-The purpose of this script is to filter and reorganize the data from the input CSV file and then save the results in a new CSV file named "stc_csv.csv".
+The purpose of this script is to filter and reorganize the data from the input CSV file and then save the results in a new CSV file named "*_YYYY_mm_dd.csv".
 # Prerequisites
 Before running this script, ensure you have the following prerequisites installed:
 - Python: Make sure you have Python installed on your system.
 You can download it from Python's official website.